mssola/conventions/cpp.md

 }
 ```

-Moreover, we do not put braces in a new line except for functions (rationale:
+Moreover, we do not put braces on a new line except for function
-K&R).
+implementations (rationale: K&R).
 So:

 ```cpp
 // No